Understanding the 90-Day Rule: An Updated Immigration Guide

 Single Intent vs. Dual Intent

-Single intent visas do not generally allow holders to apply for a change of status.
-They are there with the single intent of visiting the country temporarily for the purposes noted in the type of visa they have acquired.
+Single-intent visas do not generally allow holders to apply for a status change.
+They are issued with the sole intent of visiting the country temporarily for the purposes noted in the type of visa they have acquired.

-Meanwhile, dual intent visas allow people to come to the country with nonimmigrant or immigrant intent.
-Dual intent visa holders do not have to be concerned with the 90-day rule.
+Meanwhile, dual-intent visas allow people to come to the country with either nonimmigrant or immigrant intent.
+Dual-intent visa holders must be okay with the 90-day rule.

 Visa Fraud Could Land You a Lifetime Ban

-Lying about your intentions can lead to a lifetime ban from entering the U.S. It is always in your best interest, to be honest with immigration officers about your intentions.
+Lying about your intentions can result in a lifetime ban from entering the U.S. Therefore, it is always in your best interest to be honest with immigration officers.

 The 90-day rule does not make getting married in the U.S. within 90 days while on a single intent temporary visa illegal.
-However, lying to a border official to get into the country is against the law.
-If you end up getting married unexpectedly, the best way to avoid problems is to wait until 90 days have passed before applying for a change of status.
+However, lying to a border official to enter the country is against the law.
+If you get married unexpectedly, the best way to avoid problems is to wait until 90 days before applying for a status change.

 What Happens to Recent Entries?